LoliTechnologies/Trump-To-Hamster/README.md

 Safari Version
 --------------

-Can be found here: https://github.com/logancollins/cloud-to-butt-safari
+Can be found here: TBA

 Firefox Version
 ---------------

-Can be found here: https://github.com/DaveRandom/cloud-to-butt-mozilla
+Can be found here: TBA

 Opera Version
 ---------------

-Can be found here: https://github.com/DaveRandom/cloud-to-butt-opera
+Can be found here: TBA